 - Take part in team meetings, assignment preparation, and readings outside of these hours.

-Distance courses introduce and expand upon the important learning that accrues during the residency, allowing you to practice skills and expand your knowledge base as you connect with your cohort and instructors online over the Internet.
+Distance courses introduce and expand upon the important learning that accrues during the residency, allowing you to practice skills and expand your knowledge base as you connect with your cohort and instructors online.
 Residency courses have online components before and after residency, and there are stand-alone online courses during the program.

 During these courses you can expect to: